imediasystem/Florist/README.md

 <img width="1898" height="925" alt="Zrzut ekranu 2025-09-02 103827" src="https://github.com/user-attachments/assets/6bafa3ba-ac85-4a8a-a1ee-1f9cb6fda34d" />

-## 🔥 Project Name - Florist
+## 🔥 Project Name - FLORIST
-See the live version of [Florist](https://imediasystem.github.io/Florist/) ↗️
+See the live version of [FLORIST](https://imediasystem.github.io/Florist/) ↗️

 WebSite project for local florist's.
 It features an attractive design that showcases the company's offerings.
 HTML, CSS, JavaScript, Bootstrap, LESS, and SASS technologies were used.